lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 within ``5%`` of other placers' solutions, but is normally a bit worse than ePlace.
 This |Coriolis| tool is actually an encapsulation of |Coloquinte| which *is* the placer.

-.. note:: *Instance Uniquification Unsupported:* a same logical instance cannot have two different placements.
-So, either you manually make a clone of it or you supply a placement for it.
-We need to implement uniquification in the
+.. note:: *Instance Uniquification:* a same logical instance cannot have two different placements.
+So, if you don't supply a placement for it, it will be uniquified (cloned) and you will see the copy files appears on disk upon saving.
-   |Hurricane| database.

 |noindent|